momcancode/Cuisine-Demystifier-NLP-ML-Project/README.md

 The workflow is illustrated in the above NLP pipeline.

-* Data Acquisition: webscrape the data using BeautifulSoup and Splinter.
+* Data Acquisition: webscraped the data using BeautifulSoup and Splinter.

-* Exploratory Data Analysis: use Python, Pandas, Numpy, Matplotlib, Seaborn, Bag of Words, Bag of Bi-grams, Word Cloud, etc. Please refer to the **[EDA notebook](model/00_EDA.ipynb)** for more details.
+* Exploratory Data Analysis: used Python, Pandas, Numpy, Matplotlib, Seaborn, Bag of Words, Bag of Bi-grams, Word Cloud, etc. Please refer to the **[EDA notebook](model/00_EDA.ipynb)** for more details.

 * Text cleaning and pre-processing:

-    * Use Python regular expression, and other NLP libraries including string, unicodedata, and NLTK.
+    * Used Python regular expression, and other NLP libraries including string, unicodedata, and NLTK.

     * NLTK libraries used to do word tokenization, removal of stop words, stemming, and lemmatization.

-* Feature Engineering: use Bag of Words and Bag of Bi-grams with TF-IDF.
+* Feature Engineering: used Bag of Words and Bag of Bi-grams with TF-IDF.

 * Modeling: scikit-learn libraries.
 Trained models include Naive Bayes (NB), Random Forest, and SVC with or without oversampling for unigram, or both unigram and bigrams.

-* Evaluation: use accuracy score, confusion matrix, classification report, and k-fold cross validation.
+* Evaluation: used accuracy score, confusion matrix, classification report, and k-fold cross validation.

     **Please refer to the [models' training and evaluation](model/) for more details.**